orchidsoftware/orchid.software/docs/en/hig/naming.md

 Although a term may be commonly used within your business circle, it's important to recognize that not everyone may be familiar with it.
 As such, it's recommended to include a small footnote alongside the term to provide an explanation:

 ![term.png](https://orchid.software/img/hig/term.png)

+## Lorem Ipsum in Prototypes

+When writing text for prototypes or web services, it's important to keep it realistic.
+Avoid using names and addresses that are too short or that only just fit in the available fields.
+Use real messages and errors, rather than just placeholder text like "Here is the error text".

+It's also important to avoid using "cool" or rude names, especially in prototypes that will be used for testing.
+Making factual or logical errors can also be problematic, as an expert in the field (such as an accountant) will immediately notice any inconsistencies.
+These kinds of errors can lead to discussions with the usability specialist and may interfere with the overall user experience.